 Background

 The Gulf of Alaska (GOA) is a complex oceanic system that is predominately a downwelling system and is dominated by storms that vary both on monthly and decadal timescales.
 Within the GOA, there are several major oceanographic features that drive the underlying circulation of the system.
 Here, major large-scale circulation patterns are generally cyclonic, operating in a counterclockwise fashion.
 The Alaska Coastal Current (ACC) is a major feature that occurs along the inner shelf and continental slope of the GOA, which is mediated by wind driven processes, precipitation, and freshwater discharge (either from rivers or glacial melt).
 As such, the dynamics of the ACC are highly seasonal.
 The ACC starts approximately from the shelf of British Columbia and bifurcates around the Kennedy Stevenson Entrance, where a majority of the ACC (about 70%) traverses down Shelikof Strait and into Unimak and Samalga Pass, eventually entering into the Bering Sea.
 Additionally, a smaller portion of the ACC joins up with the Alaska Stream (AS; discussed further below) as it bifurcates.
 Generally, the ACC is a nutrient poor current due to its reliance on freshwater discharge.
 The ACC is generally bounded from offshore currents due to the salinity gradient created by freshwater discharge (i.e., confined along the inner shelf and continental shelf), and the velocity of the current varies seasonally, given its reliance on freshwater discharge and wind dynamics.
 Another dominant oceanographic feature within the GOA system is the Alaska Current (AC), which is generally regulated by wind stress curl.
 The AC results from the North Pacific Current (from West Wind Drift), which bifurcates into two components (a northern component – the AC, and a southern component – the California Current).
-Additionally, the AC tends to follow the isobaths of the GOA via the bathymetric steering.
+Additionally, the AC tends to follow the isobaths of the GOA via bathymetric steering.
 The AC is characterized as a wide and slow moving current and is located in the eastern GOA, which has a relatively narrow continental shelf.
 At around the western GOA, which is characterized by a relatively wider continental shelf, the AC turns into a narrow swift moving current along the continental shelf, known as the AS.
 The AS traverses down the continental slope of the western GOA and down through the Aleutian Islands (AI) before it rejoins the North Pacific Current.
 Some drivers of how these currents interact and behave are often hypothesized to result from atmospheric variability.
 In particular, within the AC, eddies and meanders with the current have been hypothesized to develop through strong Aleutian Low events (i.e., low sea-level pressure) and resultant strong winds.